-Court systems, including the court system in Oregon and the federal court system, have developed detailed continuity plans that can be used a resource.
+Court systems, including the federal courts in District of Columbia, Maryland and Virgina26 and the federal court system, have developed detailed continuity plans that can be used a resource.
 These plans include modern case management systems, well-developed and clear docketing practices, remote facilitation, and electronic signatures and verifications.